Hypnopaedia-Aware Machine Unlearning via Psychometrics of Artificial Mental Imagery: Methodology

+These scores serve as historical data for probabilistic reasoning.
+For diagnosing a query machine, we derive the most probable hypotheses $\mathcal{H}^*$ and compute an average perceptual distance between between the corresponding artificial mental images $\mathcal{Z}_{y}^{(h)}$ and the reference set $z \in \mathcal{Z}_{y}^{(0)}$ from the uninfected surrogate:

+This scalar value $e$ represents the observed evidence and is compared against the distributions of historical perceptual distances to infer the likelihood of infection.
+Bayesian inference is then used to compute the posterior probability from the beliefs and observed data.
+Specifically: \begin{itemize} \item The prior probability $P(s_i)$ represents the initial belief about state $s_i$ (a discrete variable). \item The likelihood $P(e \vert s_i)$ represents the probability of observing evidence $e$ (a continuous variable) given that the machine is in state $s_i$. \item The marginal likelihood $P(e)$ represents the probability of observing evidence $e$ under all possible states, computed by integrating $P( e \vert s_i) P(s_i)$. \end{itemize} Applying Bayes' theorem, the posterior probability of the machine being infected given the observed evidence $e$ is given by

 For simplicity, a \emph{non-informative prior} may be applied, assigning equal probability to each state, reflecting neutral prior knowledge and intending to have minimal influence on the posterior distribution.
-The likelihood function of the observed evidence under each possible state is estimated using the probability density function derived from historical data.
-To smooth fluctuations between individual data points, a moving average process can be employed, creating averages over a specified sampling window.
-Kernel density estimation, a non-parametric method, is then used to approximate the probability density function based on the historical data without assuming any particular distribution form.
-If the data follows a degenerate distribution with all data points at a single value, we can model it using a Dirac delta function centred at that value, implemented as a very narrow Gaussian distribution with minimal variance.
+The likelihood functions $P(e \vert s_0)$ and $P(e \vert s_1)$ are estimated using kernel density estimation over the historical data $\mathcal{S}_0$ and $\mathcal{S}_1$, respectively.
+Kernel density estimation enables non-parametric estimation of probability densities without assuming any predefined distribution form.
+To further smooth fluctuations among individual data points, a moving average process can be applied before kernel density estimation, creating averages over a specified sampling window.
+In case where the data follows a degenerate distribution with all data points at a single value, we can model it using a Dirac delta function centred at that value, implemented as a very narrow Gaussian distribution with minimal variance.